jtkDvlp/re-frame-tasks/README.md

 * events to register / unregister tasks yourself
 * helpers to register / unregister tasks into db yourself

-Alsoe works for async coeffects injections, see https://github.com/jtkDvlp/re-frame-async-coeffects.
+Also works for async coeffects injections, see https://github.com/jtkDvlp/re-frame-async-coeffects.

 ## Getting started